The Fish People Place Lab - Current Community

 Ojas Gitai (he/him)

 Driven by his dedication to ocean sustainability, Ojas transitioned into academia to contribute to conservation and sustainability efforts.
-His graduate project, "Network Analysis and Stakeholder Mapping for North Atlantic Right Whale Conservation," focuses on gathering data on collaboration, compiling information on participants in multi-stakeholder and rightsholder committees, and employing social network analysis to develop a collaboration network matrix of groups involved in North Atlantic right whale conservation.
-As part of the FishPeoplePlace Lab, Ojas applied these skills during an internship with the Canadian Wildlife Federation, furthering his commitment to protecting marine ecosystems.
+His graduate project - conducted while interning - focused on gathering data on collaboration, compiling information on participants in multi-stakeholder and rightsholder committees, and employing social network analysis to develop a collaboration network matrix of groups involved in North Atlantic right whale conservation.
 Ojas completed his MMM degree in December, 2024.
 You can read his graduate project work here.

 -